 The Li River is a busy river - there are many cruise ships and boats on the Li River.
 So, if you want photos of quiet scenery with fantastic reflections in the water, the best time is early morning or late afternoon.
-At these times, you can take sunrise/sunset photos of Li River.
-Dramatic sunrise or sunset usually occurs on the third/fourth sunny day after a rain.
+At these times, you can take sunrise/sunset photos of the Li River.
+Dramatic sunrise or sunset usually occurs on the third/fourth sunny day after rain.

 Share this article with your friends on social media if you've enjoyed it.
-If you need us to organize a photography tour or a guide's company, or want to know more information about photography in Li River region, feel free to contact me at firstname.lastname@example.org.
+If you need us to organize a photography tour or a guide's company, or want to know more information about photography in the Li River region, feel free to contact me at firstname.lastname@example.org